 How can typhoid fever be prevented?

 – Typhoid fever can be prevented by improving sanitation facilities and drinking clean drinking water as the primary mode of transmission is through food and water.

-– Maintain optimum personal hygiene is the key to preventing this disease.
+– Maintain optimum personal hygiene as it is the key to preventing this disease.

--Travellers should not drink untreated water; avoid adding ice to their drinks and should not eat ice creams or milk products or street foods that are a rich source of the infection.
+– Travelers should not drink untreated water; avoid adding ice to their drinks and should not eat ice cream or milk products or street foods that are a rich source of the infection.

 – Vaccines are available that give partial protection.
-Vaccines usually are reserved for those who may be exposed to the disease or are travelling to areas where typhoid fever is common.
+Vaccines usually are reserved for those who may be exposed to the disease or are traveling to areas where typhoid fever is common.